wal-g/wal-g/docs/MongoDB.md

 make deps
 make mongo_build
 ```
 Users can also install WAL-G by using `make mongo_install`.
 Specifying the GOBIN environment variable before installing allows the user to specify the installation location.
-On default, `make install` puts the compiled binary in `go/bin`.
+On default, `make mongo_install` puts the compiled binary in `go/bin`.
 ```plaintext
 export GOBIN=/usr/local/bin
 cd $GOPATH/src/github.com/wal-g/wal-g